 It should be recognized that all forms of asbestos are considered to be hazardous to human health.
 In total, there are six types of asbestos fibers, all of which are too small to be seen by the human eye.
 They are smaller than a strand of human hair and can get caught within the lungs if inhaled.
 Once trapped in the lungs, deadly asbestos-related diseases can develop, affecting a person’s respiratory system and eventually leading to death.

-We will take a look at three out of the six types of asbestos fibers today:
+Here are three out of the six types of asbestos fibers:

 Chrysotile asbestos is one of the most widely used types of asbestos fibers today.
 It is used in cement building materials, friction materials, textiles, and other applications around the world.
 It accounts for up to 95% of asbestos used in U.S. buildings.
 Chrysotile fibers are white, flexible, and curly.
 While use as declined in the United States, a wide range of workers still come into contact with chrysotile asbestos today.